 Aoife Carrigy thanked Bord Bia on behalf of the Guild for its support of the awards and its tireless work on the home and export markets to promote and develop the Irish food industry.

-For social photographs from the awards, click here and for the full recipes for each dish below, simply click on the link in the caption below the food photograph.
+For the full recipes for each dish below, simply click on the link in the caption below the food photograph.

 About the Winners